jitsi/handbook/docs/dev-guide/iframe-events.md

     on: boolean // new recording status - boolean,
     mode: string // recording mode, `local`, `stream` or `file`,
-    error: string | undefined // error type if recording fails, undefined otherwise }
+    error: string | undefined // error type if recording fails, undefined otherwise
+    transcription: boolean // whether a transcription is active or not }
 ```